 “Shallow work is non-cognitively demanding, logistical-style tasks, often performed while distracted.
 These efforts tend not to create much new value in the world and are easy to replicate.”

 In other words, this is busy work.

 You don’t have to go to the extreme and literally disconnect from the outside world.
 After all, you may still need to be somewhat active on social media for your business.
-But the idea here is to unplug during deep work hours, so you can remain 100% focused.
+But the idea here is to unplug during deep work hours to remain 100% focused.

 The easiest way to do this would be to turn off your phone.
 If that’s not something you’re comfortable with, put it on airplane mode or do-not-disturb mode.
 You could also turn off notifications for email or social media or log out of them completely.
 I’ve found a lot of success by removing social media apps from my phone.

 Perhaps the most disruptive force distracting you is other people.
-They’re not doing this to be malicious; they just don’t know that an innocent knock on your door can break your concentration.
+They’re not doing this maliciously; they just don’t know that an innocent knock on your door can break your concentration.

-Let your co-workers know when you don’t want to be disturbed by closing your door and placing a “Do Not Disturb” sign on it.
-I share my calendar with my employees so they know when I’m available and when I’ve blocked out time for deep work.
+Let your co-workers know when you don’t want to be disturbed by closing your door and placing a “Do Not Disturb” sign.
+I share my calendar with my employees, so they know when I’m available and when I’ve blocked out time for deep work.

 8. Stop When It’s Time to Stop